mike-thompson/iotf-rtd/docs/messaging/payload.rst

 ~~~~~~~~~

 The **ts** element allows you to associate a timestamp with the event
 (or command).
-This is an optional element, if included it's value should
+This is an optional element and if included its value should
 be a valid ISO8601 encoded timestamp string.

 .. code:: json